yanivlogi/Hwid-Manager-Spoof/README.md

-# JewelCraft - Professional Jewelry Price Calculator
+# JewelCalculator - Professional Jewelry Price Calculator

-JewelCraft is an advanced jewelry price calculator designed to provide accurate estimates for the cost of crafting exquisite jewelry pieces.
+JewelCalculator is an advanced jewelry price calculator designed to provide accurate estimates for the cost of crafting exquisite jewelry pieces.

 ## Features